sensu/sensu-docs/content/sensu-go/5.16/reference/hooks.md

   - [Capture the process tree](#capture-the-process-tree)
   - [Check hook using token substitution](#check-hook-using-token-substitution)

-Hooks are commands the agent executes in response to a check result before creating a monitoring event.
+Hooks are reusable commands the agent executes in response to a check result before creating a monitoring event.
+You can create, manage, and reuse hooks independently of checks.
 Hooks enrich monitoring event context by gathering relevant information based on the exit status code of a check (ex: `1`).
-Hook commands can also receive JSON serialized Sensu client data via `STDIN`, and you can create, manage, and reuse hooks independently of checks.
+Hook commands can also receive JSON serialized Sensu client data via `STDIN`.

 ## Check response types